 The course takes place over 16 weeks and comprises six core units, followed by two elective pathways (which participants choose between).
 The units will be released every two weeks from the start of the course.
 Download the units or study completely online.

-At the end of each unit there is an assessment that will allow you to benchmark your growth in knowledge and understanding.
-For those wishing to receive a Post Graduate Certificate from Middlesex University, an additional marked assignment of 5000 words will also need to be submitted.
+At the end of each unit there is an assessment that will allow you to measure your progress.
+If you wish to receive a Postgraduate Certificate from Middlesex University, you will also need to submit an assignment of 5000 words.
 The assignment will be based on an on-going case study that runs throughout the duration of the course.

 Each unit is now complimented by a 10-20 minute video from the course director, Steve Mills, taking you through the components of the course with particular emphasis on complex areas.

 This module will introduce the meaning of Project Finance, the reasons for its use, the risk/reward relationship and the impact of the credit crisis on project financing.

 Explain the key qualitative risk factors analysed by lenders when evaluating a project financing – in this unit particularly sponsor risk, country/political risk, completion period issues and operation & maintenance arrangements.
 It will also explore how these risk factors are perceived by bankers, mitigated and (where necessary) allocated to other parties within or outside the project structure.